Ashura: Origins

-Fasting on Ashura was likely a Jewish practice adopted by the Islamic prophet Muhammad after his arrival in the city of Medina in 622 CE, perhaps signifying Muhammad's sense of a shared prophetic mission with Moses.
-Although it remained optional, fasting on Ashura ceased to be a religious obligation after about a year when the relations with the Medinese Jews deteriorated.
-This transition is often associated with verses 2:183–5 of the Quran, the central religious text in Islam, which explicitly designate Ramadan as the month of fasting.
-It also seems improbable that Ashura initially coincided with the tenth of Muharram.
-Instead, Ashura was probably observed at first on the tenth of the first Jewish month of Tishrei, known as Yom Kippur (lit. 'day of atonement').
+After it became optional, fasting on Ashura slowly ceased to be a religious obligation after about a year when the relations with the Medinan Jews deteriorated.
+This transition is often associated with verses 2:183–5 of the Quran, the central religious text in Islam, which explicitly designate Ramadan as the primary month of fasting.

+Some scholars deem it improbable that Ashura initially coincided with the tenth of Muharram.
+Instead, Ashura was probably even observed on the same day as Yom Kippur, that being the first Jewish month of Tishrei.
 The association of Ashura with the tenth of Muharram thus happened later, some time after the Jewish and Muslim calendars diverged.
 In turn, the calendars began to diverge when Muhammad forbade Jewish-type calendar adjustments in connection with verse 9:37 of the Quran.

 In Sunni Islam

 A similar origin story for Ashura appears in some Sunni traditions.
-Alternatively, there are traditions in canonical Sunni collections that describe fasting on Ashura as a pre-Islamic practice among the Quraysh tribe, in which Muhammad also partook while he was in Mecca.
-Some early Sunni traditions, many classified as unreliable, possibly invented by the Umayyads, link Ashura to various auspicious events: On this day, Moses parted the Red Sea, Noah disembarked from the Ark, God forgave Adam, Joseph was released from prison, Jesus, Abraham, and Adam were born, Muhammad was conceived, and Jonah was freed from the fish that had swallowed him.
-Fasting on the ninth of Muharram, known as Tasu'a, was a later addition, probably to distinguish Muslims from Jews.
+Alternatively, there are traditions in canonical Sunni collections that describe fasting on Ashura as a pre-Islamic practice among the Quraysh tribe, in which Muhammad also partook while he was in Mecca., link Ashura to various auspicious events: On this day, Moses parted the Red Sea, Noah disembarked from the Ark, God forgave Adam, Joseph was released from prison, Jesus, Abraham, and Adam were born, Muhammad was conceived, and Jonah was freed from the fish that had swallowed him.